Ellura Sanctuary, Swan Reach, SA, 5354

 As you can see in the photo's, these have very reduced legs and look like snakes when sliding along.

-The body has an indent that the front legs fit into when digging thru sand.
+The body has an indent which the front legs fit into when digging thru sand.

 🔍S1, dorsal